 “It’s okay to not be okay.”

 “Don’t give up.”

 And honestly, those make me feel much better than “be happy” ever did.

 BTW - I got inspired to write this article by Nadia Addesi (@evolveandbloom) on TikTok.
-She’s a therapist who makes videos about mental health and self love, which I enjoy watching.
+She’s a therapist who makes videos about mental health and self love.